azf20/supersocks/README.md

 # Super Socks

-> This is currently in an early stage of development
+> This is in development

 ## Onchain SVG Socks